tiyd-rails-2015-01/battleship_objects/README.md

   * Add Sunken Ship
   * Check Sink Count
   * Win Game
-    * When all 5 ships are sunk, it triggers a win for the person, and the end of the game
+    * When all 5 ships are sunk, it triggers a win for the person, and announces the end of the game
 ### ComputerTurn
 Instance Variable
   * Turn Status
     * Toggles to determine whether it is currently the computer's turn Method
   * Take Turn
-    * Chooses a set of coordinates for the computer to hit either randomly, or in the vicinity of ships that are partitally hit but not yet sunk
+    * Chooses a set of coordinates for the computer to hit either randomly, or in the vicinity of ships that are partially hit but not yet sunk
+  * Turn Results
+    * Updates the target grid with the results of the shot
+    * Updates the person's ocean grid by inserting a peg in a ship if necessary
 ### ComputerBoard
 Instance Variables
   * Computer Target